 Planet Wise Medium Wet Bag: 12.5" W x 16" H

 Once your little one is standing and starting the transition to potty independence, it is helpful to have a couple step stools in the bathroom.
-Possibly a shorter step stool to help with climbing onto the toilet and a taller step stool for reaching the sink to wash hands.
+A shorter step stool to help with climbing onto the toilet and a taller step stool for reaching the sink to wash hands.

 Pair the child toilet seat with a step stool that allows your toddler to confidently climb onto the toilet.
-Make sure the arrangement allows your child to safely climb onto and off of the toilet without help.
+Make sure the arrangement allows your child to safely climb onto and off of the toilet independently.

 Another important item is a tall step stool that allows your child to reach the sink to wash his or her hands.
 As soon as we got our son the Ikea Bekvam Step Stool, he was excited to climb up and wash his hands, brush his teeth, or brush his hair, repeatedly throughout the day.